mpokrass/Personality-notes/psych-356.md

 ### Mindful, Communally Balanced Solutions

-Oddysseus was frustrated with his journey home, took 10 years, lost men, got lost at sea.
+Odysseus was frustrated with his journey home, took 10 years, lost men, got lost at sea.
 Many metaphors for frustration.
 But he was good at being mindfully aware of the underworld, and his emotions.
 Had a good relationship with his men (communally balances).
-Because of this, he had good relationships (eg. with Circe, she told him about the Sirens).
+Because of this, he had good relationships (e.g.. with Circe, she told him about the Sirens).
 He wasn't like Achilles, didn't use glory to mask his distress.

 Theseus had his own problems - the Minotaur.
 He is very heroic, and he does very well, slays the Minotaur.
 He is a hero!
 But he forgets his girl, she gets in trouble, forgets about his dad.
 Minotaur is a good metaphor for the passions and interests we discover in our youth.